 A sandy foreshore to strengthen a dike is already a proven solution on seashores.
 However, in other locations – lakes, for example – more evidence is needed and we need to learn more about the effectiveness of this type of solution in specific circumstances.
 This project will provide answers to questions about the impact of waves on the foreshore and the effect of the growth of vegetation on the stability of the foreshore.
 This knowledge can be used to formulate criteria for the selection of suitable locations for foreshores.

 This is a large-scale pilot study located on the Houtrib Dike between the cities of Enkhuizen and Lelystad in the Netherlands.
 A 450-metre-long foreshore test section was constructed in the summer of 2014.
 It consisted of a body of sand of approximately 70,000 m³ that varied in width and height.
 Different types of vegetation were planted on the foreshore in the spring of 2015 to test the effectiveness of a range of situations simultaneously.

-The foreshore test section will be monitored for four years.
-Monitoring includes water levels as well as wave strength measurements.
+The foreshore test section is monitored for four years (2014-2018).
+The monitoring included water levels as well as wave strength measurements.
 Two cameras have been installed to make a picture of the site every hour (a time-lapse animation with these pictures can be seen below).
-A topographic survey will be conducted several times per year.
-All the data collected will be analysed to answer the research questions.
-In 2016, a preliminary answer will be given to the question of how a secure, stable and cost-efficient sandy foreshore can be designed for use in lake systems (see publications below).
+A topographic survey is conducted several times per year.
+All the data collected is analysed to answer how a secure, stable and cost-efficient sandy foreshore can be designed for use in lake systems (see publications below).
 More in-depth information on this pilot project can be found at the case Houtrib Dike Pilot Project.